Tour Lutheran Germany in 2027!

 • Day 2 – July 26 (Monday) – Mainz.
 Excursion to Worms and Winery Tour

-• View the majestic Cathedral of Mainz, built above the Rhine Valley with its “Cathedral Mountains.”
-St. Martin's Cathedral is a key feature of the cityscape even today – over a thousand years after its construction.
+• View the majestic Cathedral of Mainz, St. Martin's, built above the Rhine Valley with its “Cathedral Mountains,” a key feature of the cityscape even today – over a thousand years after its construction.

 • View the Gutenberg Monument before a visit to the Gutenberg Museum to learn about printing with moveable metal type and see a Gutenberg Bible.